-MBM29LV004TC/BC has Fast Mode function.
-This mode dispenses with the initial two unclock cycles required in the standard program command sequence by writing Fast Mode command into the command register.
-In this mode, the required bus cycle for programming is two cycles instead of four bus cycles in standard program command.
+MBM29LV016T/B has Fast Mode function.
+This mode dispenses with the initial two unlock cycles required in the standard program command sequence by writing Fast mode command into the command register.
+In this mode, the required bus cycle for programming is two cycles instead of four bus cycles in normal command.
 (Do not write erase command in this mode.)
 The read operation is also executed after exiting this mode.
 To exit this mode, it is necessary to write Fast Mode Reset command into the command register.
-(Refer to the Figure 24 Extended algorithm.)
-The VCC active current is required even $\overline{CE} = V{\text{IH}}$ during Fast Mode.
+(Refer to the Figure 23 Extended algorithm.)
+The Vcc active current is required even $\overline{CE} = V{H}$ during Fast Mode.